Mecc Cancer Treatment Blurred Plant Background

 A prostate cancer gene 3 (PCA3) RNA test may be used for certain patients.

-If a man had a high PSA level and a biopsy of the prostate did not show cancer and the PSA level remains high after the biopsy, a prostate cancer gene 3 (PCA3) RNA test may be done.
+If a man had a high PSA level and a biopsy of the prostate did not show cancer and the PSA level remains high after the biopsy, a PCA3 RNA test may be done.
 This test measures the amount of PCA3 RNA in the urine after a DRE.
-If the PCA3 RNA level is higher than normal, another biopsy may help diagnose prostate cancer.
+If the PCA3 RNA level is higher than normal, another prostate biopsy may be needed to help diagnose prostate cancer.

 Screening tests for prostate cancer are being studied in clinical trials.